ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 ## Installing `redli`
 {: #install-redli}

 `redli` is an open source Redis command-line client.
 It is stand-alone, mimics the redis-cli command-line arguments, and adds support for TLS/SSL Redis connections.
 It recognizes the `rediss:` protocol in URIs and supports a `--tls` flag for non-URI connections.
 It can connect to TLS/SSL secured Redis without the need for tunnels.
-You can download and install it from the [releases page](https://github.com/IBM-Cloud/redli/releases).
+Download and install it from the [releases page](https://github.com/IBM-Cloud/redli/releases){: external}.

 ## Connecting with `redli`
 {: #connection-redli}

 The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating the client connection.
 For example, to connect to a deployment named "NewRedis", use the following command.

 ```sh
 ibmcloud cdb deployment-connections NewRedis --start
 ```
+{: pre}

 or

 ```sh
 ibmcloud cdb cxn NewRedis -s
 ```
+{: pre}

-The command prompts for the admin password and then runs the `redli` command-line client to connect to the database.
+The command prompts for the `admin` password and then runs the `redli` command-line client to connect to the database.

 If you have not installed the cloud databases plug-in, connect to your Redis databases with the `redli` command.
 Download and save the self-signed certificate from your deployment.
-Then, you can use `redli` by giving it the "composed" connection string and the path to the self-signed certificate.
+Then, use `redli` by giving it the "composed" connection string and the path to the self-signed certificate.

 ```sh
 redli --uri rediss://admin:$PASSWORD@e6b2c3f8-54a6-439e-8d8a-aa6c4a78df49.8f7bfd8f3faa4218aec56e069eb46187.databases.appdomain.cloud:32371/0 --certfile /path/to/redis-cert.pem
 ```

 There are other connection options and parameters that are supported by `redli`.
-For more information, see its documentation in the [`redli` GitHub repo](https://github.com/IBM-Cloud/redli).
+For more information, see its documentation in the [`redli` GitHub repo](https://github.com/IBM-Cloud/redli){: external}.

 ## Installing `redis-cli`
 {: #installing-redis-cli}

 `redis-cli` is the official supported command-line interface for Redis.
 Unfortunately, it does not support TLS connections.

-If you do choose to use `redis-cli`, there are some extra configuration steps.
+If you choose to use `redis-cli`, there are some extra configuration steps.
 It comes as part of the Redis package, so you need Redis installed locally to use it.
-On macOS, instal [brew](http://brew.sh) and then use `brew install redis` to get up and running.
+On macOS, install [brew](http://brew.sh) and then use `brew install redis` to get up and running.
 On Linux, refer to your distributions package manager for the latest Redis package or, if you are so inclined, [download the source](http://redis.io/download) and build it yourself.

 ## Connecting with `redis-cli`
 {: #connecting-with-redis-cli}

 `redis-cli` does not support TLS-enabled connections.
-If you want to use the `redis-cli` with an encrypted connection, you can set up a utility like [`stunnel`](https://www.stunnel.org/index.html), which wraps the `redis-cli` connection in TLS encryption.
+If you want to use the `redis-cli` with an encrypted connection, set up a utility like [`stunnel`](https://www.stunnel.org/index.html), which wraps the `redis-cli` connection in TLS encryption.

 ### Setting up `stunnel`
 {: #setting-up-stunnel}